IHE/HIE-Whitepaper/README.md

 provides guidance on developing policy and vocabulary valuesets for use within the community.
 For application of Document Sharing for particular clinical use cases, consider the work of the clinical IHE domains:
-* Anatomic Pathology
 * Cardiology
+* Devices
+* Endoscopy
 * Eye Care
-* Laboratory
+* Pathology and Laboratory Medicine
 * Patient Care Coordination
-* Patient Care Device
 * Pharmacy
 * Quality, Research and Public Health
 * Radiation Oncology
-* Radiology.
+* Radiology

 ## 1.2 Intended Audience